-Our sessions are now running every Wednesday, we're at beecraigs for the next term
+Our sessions are now running every Saturday morning at the Linlithgow Leisure Centre

 The youth section is now at full capacity and is no longer taking new members.
 If you or your rider wishes to join the waiting list please email the secretary: email@example.com